DinoLeung/can-bus-injector/bolt-on-bosch-pst-f-1/README.md

 ## Overview

-This daughter-board plugs into the 4-pin JST on the Bosch PST-F1 sensor (0–10 bar pressure + NTC temperature) and routes its outputs into two ESP32 GPIO pins for ADC sampling.
-It also passes through the ESP32-CAN-X2’s CAN2 signals.
+This daughter-board provides ESP32-CAN-X2 an interface for the Bosch PST-F1 combined pressure and temperature sensor (0–10 bar pressure + NTC temperature).
+It uses a 4-pin JST connector for sensor inputs.
+The board also passes through CAN2 signals from the ESP32-CAN-X2.

 ## Features